Girls Growing Up Too Fast

 That, not a bra, is the kind of support young girls really need.

-Diane Levin, PhD, of Wheelock College, also sees negative sexual standards and messages in boys' toys and heroes.
+Levin also sees negative sexual standards and messages in boys' toys and heroes.
 "The muscles on action toys have been getting bigger," she says.
 "It makes boys feel like they have to be rough instead of affectionate or tender.
 But those gentle qualities are what they'll need for developing good relationships in the future."
 Furthermore, says Gallagher, a sexually charged kids' culture can make it hard for a young boy to befriend a female classmate.
 "If he's afraid his buddies and the girl's friends are going to taunt them, saying, 'Ooh, what are you guys up to?' he often decides it's not worth it," he explains.

 The solutions?
 They're not so different from what they are for girls.
 Tone down the sex-stereotype toys and be selective about what your sons watch on TV.